Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Mailing Your Squares

-It's best to knit quite a few squares before sending them off.
-How many you make before you mail them is, of course, entirely up to you.
-Make sure that the mailing address given on the charity's web site is still being used and then pick a courier service you trust.
+Only use a courier service that you trust.
 Keep the tracking number and also forward it to the charity so that they can keep track of the parcel's progress while you knit some more squares!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.